MicrosoftDocs/dynamics365smb-docs/business-central/ui-organization-switch.md

 ## Use the app launcher

-When you're signed in to [!INCLUDE[prod_short](includes/prod_short.md)], the environments that you can access are available on the Office.com.
+When you're signed in to [!INCLUDE[prod_short](includes/prod_short.md)], the environments that you can access are available on the Microsoft 365.

 1. Select the **App Launcher** icon ![App Launcher.](media/app-launcher-icon.png "The App Launcher provides access to more features").
 2. In the pane that opens, look for and choose [!INCLUDE[prod_short](includes/prod_short.md)].
 If you don't see [!INCLUDE[prod_short](includes/prod_short.md)], choose **All apps**, then enter **Business Central** in the **Search** box.